robvanderleek/forever-rss/README.md

 # Development

-Run the app in development mode: `yarn dev`
+Run the app in development mode: `vercel dev`
 Run the unit-tests: `yarn test`